$\mathsf{G^2Retro}$ as a Two-Step Graph Generative Models for Retrosynthesis Prediction: Results

-The product in Figure~\ref{fig:example1:product} contains amide linkages and was assembled in the patent literature utilizing amide coupling reactions (ground truth in Figure~\ref{fig:example1:gt}). \ours correctly predicted this coupling as the top-1 reaction for the construction of this molecule (Figure~\ref{fig:example1:top1}).
+In addition, we also highlighted two molecules in the test set and their predicted reactions by \ours with reaction types unknown in Figure~{3a} and {3b}, respectively.
+The product in Figure~\textbf{3aa} contains amide linkages and was assembled in the patent literature utilizing amide coupling reactions (ground truth in Figure~\textbf{3ab}). \ours correctly predicted this coupling as the top-1 reaction for the construction of this molecule (Figure~\textbf{3ac}).
 The other reactions predicted, however, are also very instructive into the strengths and limitations of \ours.
-In Figure~\ref{fig:example1:product}, the product has two amide groups in the side chain of the molecule. \ours identified both of these linkages as potential reaction centers (e.g., in Figure~\ref{fig:example1:top1} between N:5 and C:6; in Figure~\ref{fig:example1:top5} between N:1 and C:2).
-Typically, chemists would disconnect the molecule at the C:6 amide carbonyl rather than C:2 so that a fully elaborated side chain can be introduced to complete the molecule.
+In Figure~\textbf{3aa}, the product has two amide groups in the side chain of the molecule. \ours identified both of these linkages as potential reaction centers (e.g., in Figure~\textbf{3ac} between N5 and C6; in Figure~\textbf{3ag} between N1 and C2).
+Typically, chemists would disconnect the molecule at the C6 amide carbonyl rather than C2 so that a fully elaborated side chain can be introduced to complete the molecule.
 This approach would generally be considered more efficient since its reaction introduces more complexity into the molecule in a single step and would therefore be predicted to limit the total number of steps necessary to construct the molecule.
-In some limited cases, however, it may be necessary to introduce the nitrogen at N:1 last (e.g., in Figure~\ref{fig:example1:top4}-\ref{fig:example1:top6}), so this should also be considered a feasible reaction.
-In addition to the typical amide coupling strategy, which takes place between an amine and a carboxylic acid, \ours also correctly identifies the reaction of the amine with an acid chloride to make the same bond (Figure~\ref{fig:example1:top2}).
+In some limited cases, however, it may be necessary to introduce the nitrogen at N1 last (e.g., in Figure~\textbf{3af}-\textbf{3ah}), so this should also be considered a feasible reaction.
+In addition to the typical amide coupling strategy, which takes place between an amine and a carboxylic acid, \ours also correctly identifies the reaction of the amine with an acid chloride to make the same bond (Figure~\textbf{3ad}).
 Although this was not the strategy utilized in the ground-truth study, this strategy would certainly be expected to work in this case for construction of this molecule.
-The other common reaction that was predicted for this example was the nucleophilic addition of the N:5 (or N:1) amine into the C:6 (or C:2) carbonyl of an ester (N:5-C:6 - Figure~\ref{fig:example2:top3}, ~\ref{fig:example2:top7}, ~\ref{fig:example2:top8}, ~\ref{fig:example2:top9}, ~\ref{fig:example2:top10} and N:1-C:2 -~\ref{fig:example2:top4} and~\ref{fig:example2:top6}).
+The other common reaction that was predicted for this example was the nucleophilic addition of the N5 (or N1) amine into the C6 (or C2) carbonyl of an ester (N5-C6 - Figure~\textbf{3ae}, \textbf{3ai}, \textbf{3aj}, \textbf{3ak}, \textbf{3al} and N1-C2 - Figure~\textbf{3ag} and \textbf{3ah}).
 This type of reaction, which is essentially a transamidation reaction, should also work to provide the product.
-Interestingly, however, \ours predicts several different esters as substrates for this transformation (Figure~\ref{fig:example1:top1},~\ref{fig:example1:top3},~\ref{fig:example1:top7},~\ref{fig:example1:top8},~\ref{fig:example1:top9} and \ref{fig:example1:top10}).
-While these are different substrates, the variation of the ester side chain in these cases would not be typically be considered as significantly different by a synthetic chemist unless steric or electronic contributions affect the reactivity/electrophilicity of the ester carbonyl.
+Interestingly, however, \ours predicts several different esters as substrates for this transformation (Figure~\textbf{3ac}, \textbf{3ae}, \textbf{3ai}, \textbf{3aj}, \textbf{3ak} and \textbf{3al}).
+While these are different substrates, the variation of the ester side chain in these cases would not typically be considered as greatly different by a synthetic chemist unless steric or electronic contributions affect the reactivity/electrophilicity of the ester carbonyl.